Privacy Policy

 2.2 Information Collected Automatically

-- Camera Data: PushClock uses your device camera solely for real-time pose detection and push-up counting.
-We do not record, store, transmit, or share any video or images captured by your camera.
-All camera processing occurs entirely on-device.
+- Camera Data — push-up detection (on-device): For push-up counting and exercise form, PushClock uses your device camera for real-time pose detection that runs entirely on your device.
+For this feature we do not record, store, transmit, or share any video or images, and no frame ever leaves your device.

 - Usage Data: App open/close events, feature interactions, alarm completion rates, leaderboard views, and session duration — collected to improve app performance.

-- Device Information: Device model, operating system version, unique device identifiers, and crash logs.
+- Device Information: Device model, operating system version, unique device identifiers, and crash and diagnostic reports.
+Crash diagnostics are provided through Apple's native App Store Connect crash reporting; we do not integrate a third-party crash-reporting SDK.

-- Motion & Fitness Data: Accelerometer or sensor data used to support activity detection, where applicable.
+- Motion & Fitness Data: Accelerometer and motion-sensor data used to support activity detection and motion-based alarm-dismissal missions (such as shake or step challenges), where applicable.

 - Advertising Identifiers (IDFA/GAID): We may collect your device's advertising identifier (Apple IDFA or Google Advertising ID) for attribution and advertising measurement purposes.
 You can reset or limit use of this identifier through your device's settings (iOS: Settings > Privacy & Security > Tracking; Android: Settings > Google > Ads).